LJMedPhys/Style_Transfer_HiP-CT/README.md

     cd Style_Transfer_HiP-CT
     ```

-2. Prepare your datasets:
+2. Segment your datasets:
+    - Before you can start the training you need to segment you data set
+    - For HiP-CT data you can the segmentation tool: https://github.com/LJMedPhys/HiP-CT-segmentator
-    - Place HiP-CT and Clinical CT images in the respective folders under ./data/
+    - For Clinical CT data the TotalSegmenator works: https://github.com/wasserth/TotalSegmentator
-    - Update configuration files as needed

-3. Run preprocessing:
+3. Preprocessing:

+    In the preprocessing folder open the config.yaml file and complete the entries for you dataset.
+HiP-CT and clinical CT each follow a seperate Preprocessing pipeline.

     ```bash
     python preprocess.py
     ```